FortuneN/mars-rover-tech-challenge/README.md

   Runs on `localhost:5555`

   Connect with telnet client.
 Telnet client can connect if this is running.
+Usage instructions are presented on connection.

 - **MRTC.RestApiServer (mrtc-web-api.exe)**